 Our investments are ethically managed and fossil free funds with State Street Global Advisors and Davys.
-The return over the 2021 has been strong as we bounced back from Covid, investment returning 14% for the financial year 2021 (see note 7 in the Notes to the Financial Statements below).
-The outlook for 2022 is very poor with uncertainty rife in the markets as a result of the ongoing war in Ukraine and the energy crisis, returns to the end of October 2022 at (10%).
+The return over the 2022 has been very poor as markets performed poorly given the energy crisis and the war in Ukraine (see note 7 in the Notes to the Financial Statements below).
+The outlook for 2023 is better with estimations this year of a 4% return however turbulence is expected throughout this year.